aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 The first step in creating a resource type is to define a schema that describes properties for your resource, as well as permissions needed for CloudFormation to manage the resource on your behalf.

-Let's start with determining which properties are needed in the example resource type you are using for this walkthrough.
+Let's start with determining which properties are needed in the sample resource type you are using for this walkthrough.
 Visit the API reference page relevant to the resource type you wish to create; for the `AWSSamples::EC2::ImportKeyPair` resource type example, you want to look for the [Amazon EC2 API reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html): you can find it by navigating to the [AWS documentation](https://docs.aws.amazon.com/) page, where you choose **Amazon EC2** from **Compute**, and then **API Reference** in the next page.
 Next, from [Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html), locate operations that give you the ability to programmatically perform actions on a key pair: you note `CreateKeyPair`, `DeleteKeyPair`, `DescribeKeyPairs`, and `ImportKeyPair`.
 Since the first action is relevant to the creation on a key pair and not to its import, it is not needed.
 You will need the other 3 actions instead.

 Next, let's look at the documentation for [ImportKeyPair](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ImportKeyPair.html): look into *request parameters* and *response elements* to determine which properties you want to describe in the schema.
 For request parameters, in this case, you want to specify: